 What is workers’ compensation insurance?

-Workers’ compensation (or simply “workers’ comp”) is a form of insurance created to protect employers and their employees in the event of workplace injuries or illnesses.
-When an employee is injured on the job, workers’ compensation insurance pays for medical expenses and lost income to help them get the care they need so they can return to work safe, healthy and as soon as possible.
+Workers’ compensation is a form of insurance created to protect employers and their employees in the event of workplace injuries or illnesses.
+When an employee is injured on the job, workers’ compensation pays for medical expenses and lost income to help them get the care they need so they can return to work safe, healthy and as soon as possible.
 In turn, employers get the benefit of known, up-front costs for coverage and defense for suits filed against you for benefits payable by this insurance.

-Before the introduction of workers’ comp in the U.S. in 1911, handling injuries or illnesses on the job was a complicated process for everyone involved.
+Before the introduction of workers’ compensation in the U.S. in 1911, handling injuries or illnesses on the job was a complicated process for everyone involved.
 Workers who were injured or became ill at work were left with no other option than to sue their employer — a long, expensive process that wasn’t always effective in helping the worker get the treatment they needed or the wages they lost — and employers faced paying large awards to the injured worker and attorney fees to defend the lawsuit.
 This would sometimes result in the employer closing the business, putting them in financial ruin and eliminating the jobs of other employees.

 How does the insurance work?